ml6team/aws-promote-code/README.md

 ## 2.3 Setup Terraform workspaces
 To effectively distinguish between the three environments (dev, staging, prod), we will utilize **Terraform Workspaces**.
 This approach allows us to utilize a single Terraform configuration for all environments while maintaining separate Terraform states within the same backend.
 By leveraging Terraform Workspaces, we can seamlessly manage and deploy infrastructure across multiple environments with improved organization and ease of maintenance.
-We create the three Terraform-workspaces inside the `terraform/main` folder by running:
+We create the three Terraform-workspaces inside the `terraform/main` folder by running the following commands:
 ```
 terraform workspace new dev
 terraform workspace new staging